flamrdevs/klass/README.md

       md: "p-4",
       lg: "p-8",
     },
-    // class and className property will not work
-  },
+    // shouldn't use "class" and "className" key as variant },
 });